Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Fileless-Remote-PE-Loader/README.md

 ### Fileless-Remote-PE-Loader
 --------------------------------------
-This loader tool enables direct in-memory execution of a x64 PE file (exe embeded in a zip file) retrieved from a remote web server.
+This loader enables direct in-memory execution of a x64 PE file (exe embeded in a zip file) retrieved from a remote web server.
 It implements several defense evasion techniques (e.g. fileless delivery + reflective PE loading, ETW bypass, sandbox checks) designed to bypass antivirus solutions such as Windows Defender.

 #### FEATURES